 Since this is a cohort program, you will be with the same group of peers in all of your core courses.

-Courses are offered at our Downtown Pittsburgh campus and remotely, making it possible for working professionals to meet family and personal obligations while finishing all required courses — as well as a dissertation — in three years or less.
+Courses are offered fully online or at our Downtown Pittsburgh campus, making it possible for working professionals to meet family and personal obligations while finishing all required courses — as well as a dissertation — in three years or less.